sridhar-5/wild-hacks/README.md

 # wild-hacks
-This is the backend api for the wild hacks Hackathon submission
+This is the backend api for the furry friends project submitted to the wild hacks Hackathon.